Originally posted November 2022, updated June 2023.

 Automated Appointment Reminders

-Don’t stop at patient self-scheduling—embrace automation for appointment reminders as well.
-Automated appointment reminders allow you to send reminders via each patient’s preferred communication method, whether it’s by email, text, or phone call.
+Don’t stop at patient self-scheduling—embrace automation for patient reminders as well.
+Automated appointment confirmations allow you to send reminders via each patient’s preferred communication method, whether it’s a confirmation email, text, or phone call.

 Seamless Two-Way System Integration